 Trauma and Abuse

 There are many different approaches to treat the symptoms caused by trauma.
-One of the methods that has one of the most research backing it is called Eye Movement Desensitization and Reprocessing, or EMDR.
-In this type of therapy, clients revisit and reprocess traumatic memories while engaging in another task to control for how distressing the process can be.
+One of the trauma therapy methods that has the most research backing is called Eye Movement Desensitization and Reprocessing, or EMDR.
+In this type of trauma counseling, clients revisit and reprocess traumatic memories while engaging in another task to control for how distressing the process can be.
 Other techniques may include CBT exposure therapy, narrative therapy, breathwork, and other explorations which may provide a passage to healing by allowing clients to safely revisit earlier events and reprocess them in healthier ways.